schaman/tickit/README.md

    It should install all required vendor bundles.

-2. Copy `app/config/parameters.yml.dist` to app/config/parameters.yml and add in your own database/mailer configuration.
+4. Run the following commands from the project directory in your terminal...

-3. Run the following command from the project directory in your terminal...
+        php app/console doctrine:database:create
         php app/console doctrine:schema:create

    This should create your database schema from the entities in the bundles located in the `src` folder.
 If there are any problems ensure that your database privileges and credentials are okay.

-4. Import data fixtures by running the following command in your project directory...
+5. Import data fixtures by running the following command in your project directory...

         php app/console doctrine:fixtures:load